Language

 Using 'selector:visited' applies styles to elements whose link destination has been visited.
 Since it targets elements that have a link destination, it is mainly used on 'a' elements.
 This is generally called a 'pseudo-class' (the :visited pseudo-class).

-Note that it may be overridden by other pseudo-classes, so pay attention to the order in which you write them.
+It may be overridden by other pseudo-classes, so the order in which they are written matters.
 Writing them in the order ':link', ':visited', ':hover', ':active' (the 'LVHA' order) will prevent conflicts.

-In particular, ':visited' must be written after ':link'.
+In particular, ':visited' needs to be written after ':link'.

 Sample Code